 Your accommodation has been selected for convenience of location, comfort or character, and can range from a standard hotel in one city to a family run guesthouse in a smaller town.
 In remote areas, accommodation may be of a lower standard and may not have all western amenities.
-Hotels are generally rated as local three-to-four-star standards, please note that there is no international classification system for hotels and differences in facilities and quality do exist between the New Zealand and Central Asia.
-Types of accommodation you may encounter on this tour include:
+Hotels are generally rated as local three to four star standards, please note that there is no international classification system for hotels and differences in facilities and quality do exist between the New Zealand and Central Asia.
+Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.